Process of care and outcome of care quality measures

 It's important to know that small differences in the percentages usually don’t mean that one agency is significantly better or worse.
 It's better to look at larger differences.
 Percentages may be affected by such factors as how many patients are included in the calculation of the rate and this doesn’t necessarily reflect the quality of care provided.

 For each of the quality measures, any percentages that are extremely different should raise a flag that you need more information.
 For instance, if for most agencies in your county, 25 - 35% of patients were hospitalized during a one year period, an agency where only 5% of patients spent time in a hospital during the same period should make you wonder how that could be accomplished.
 It may mean that some patients didn’t get the care they needed.
-Likewise, for measures for which higher percentages are better, if 90% or more of one agency’s patient showed improvement in walking while all other agencies’ had scores in the range of 60 – 70%, you would want to find out why and how.
+For measures where higher percentages are better, if one agency has a score of 90% on an outcome measure, and the other agency has a score of 60% on this same outcome measure, you would want to find out why and how.

 Generally, when comparing the performance of home health agencies, if an agency has missing data or very high (90-100%) or very low (0-10%) percentages for a performance measure that's important to you, you should get more information by calling the home health agency or the State Survey Agency, found in Medicare Helpful Contacts under Home Health Agency, that licenses or monitors its performance.